DHTMLX/scheduler-docs/data/howtostart_salesforce.md

 Application security
 ----------------------

 Scheduler doesn't provide any means of preventing an application from various threats, such as SQL injections or XSS and CSRF attacks.
 It is important that responsibility for keeping an application safe is on the developers implementing the application.
 Read the details [in the corresponding article](app_security.md).
 Salesforce is built with security to protect your data and applications.
 You can also implement your own security scheme to reflect the structure and needs of your organization.
 For more information, please see the [Salesforce Security Guide](https://developer.salesforce.com/docs/atlas.en-us.securityImplGuide.meta/securityImplGuide/salesforce_security_guide.htm).
-[Here](https://developer.salesforce.com/docs/atlas.en-us.secure_coding_guide.meta/secure_coding_guide/secure_coding_lightning_security.htm) you can find out what do you need to be secure.
+[Here](https://developer.salesforce.com/docs/atlas.en-us.secure_coding_guide.meta/secure_coding_guide/secure_coding_lightning_security.htm) you can find out what you need to be secure.

 Trouble shooting
 -------------------